stefanjwojcik/non-academic-jobs/README.md

     + Get on Twitter.
 * For outside of Denver, think about how you could form a relationship with government orgs or NGO's that you would like to work with while you are working on your dissertation.
     + Maybe that's just talking to them about data they have that you like/ could help build out or seeing if you could volunteer with them for a summer while you also write.
 I know that is easier said than done, but many folks in DC made some connection with their first employer while they were in school.
+* Build a non-academic writing portfolio by publishing in outlets like the Conversation or by producing cool online data viz pieces.
+You must prove that you can communicate outside your bubble.
+You'll look more credible if you start early. (credit and consent - @curtismbell)

 ### Tips for Government Jobs
 * Watch a webinar to learn how to find and apply for federal jobs.
 See link here: https://www.usajobs.gov/Notification/Events/